ArunKoshy07/WorldBankDataAnalysis/README.md

 ### To run the scripts as standalone tasks

-1. Install Python (version 3 or above). once the python is installed run the following pip command to install the package
+1. Install Python version 3 or above from [python.org](https://docs.python.org/3/using/index.html).
+Once python is installed run the following pip command to install the package

 ```